 The burr has a heptagonal shape, and the entire device weighs 630 grams, offering a very nice build and feel.

 The K6 comes packaged in a box that includes a hand crack and a small brush for cleaning coffee residue from the machine.
-A white O-ring & Circlip was also provided perhaps as replacement parts.
+A white O-ring & Circlip was also provided perhaps if you want to fix your crank to the top cover.

 It also comes with a manual featuring a chart that outlines the different grind sizes suitable for various coffee pots and types of coffee.